 Consumers today are seeking products that reflect their individuality, and fragrances are no exception.
 Personalization in fragrance products, such as custom-made perfumes or unique scent combinations, is becoming increasingly popular.
 This trend is especially prominent among millennials and Gen Z consumers who prefer to express their identity through their scent.

 Brands are capitalizing on this demand by offering bespoke fragrances and introducing limited-edition products.
-The rise of niche perfume brands, which focus on high-quality, rare ingredients, is a key driver of the fragrance market's growth.
+The rise of niche perfume brands, which focus on high-quality, rare ingredients, is a key driver of the fragrance market',s growth.
 As more consumers desire fragrances that align with their personality and preferences, the market sees a surge in demand for tailored scent experiences.

 Due to the rising level of awareness across the globe toward environmental sustainability, consumers have a preference for the use of fragrances prepared using natural, organic, and animal-cruelty-free substances.
 The practice of fragrancing has therefore become greener, as it is moving to renewable sources and reducing carbon footprint, along with biodegradable packaging.